MILANT10/NEXT-UTILITIES/README.md

 ## Install

-To install `create-component-fast`, run the following command in your terminal:
+To install `create-component-fast` globbaly, run the following command in your terminal:

 ```sh
 $ npm install -g create-component-fast